arnavraha04/NetAudit/README.md

 # NetAudit

 NetAudit is a network auditing and monitoring tool designed to analyze network security, detect vulnerabilities, and provide detailed insights into connected devices.
-This project demonstrates hands-on knowledge of network scanning, auditing, and security best practices, making it ideal for learning, internships, and practical experience.
+This project demonstrates hands-on knowledge of network scanning, auditing, and security best practices, making it ideal for learning and practical experience.

 ---